Imangnp/Battleships-game/README.md

 14. Make sure the build pack are in order (python on the top, node.js on the bottom)
 15. Go to the top of the page and select the tab “Deploy”
 16. In the section 'Deployment method', select 'Github', after that  you click on the button “Connect to Github”
-17. Enter the repository in Github to connect to and click 'Search'
+17. Enter the repository in Github to connect to and click "Search"
 18. Once you find the repository, Click “connect” to link the app to Github repository
 19. Scroll down to  'Automatic deploys', select the 'Enable Automatic Deploy' option
 20. Go to Manual Deploy and click on “Deploy Branch”